Mjolner-ServiceNow/mimisbrunnr.dk/_docs/rights-management-app/group-monitoring.md

 ### Enforcing

 The highest level is **"Enforcing"**.
-At this level you can manage access to a group and ServiceNow will not report on deviations, it will correct them, meaning that memberships you have defined that they shoul be there in ServiceNow will be enforced and any deviation will be overwritten.
+At this level you can manage access to a group and ServiceNow will not report on deviations, it will correct them, meaning that memberships you have defined that they should be there in ServiceNow will be enforced and any deviation will be overwritten.